Skip to content

 4. Provide a clear commit message

-5. Submit the merge request
+5. Submit the pull request

 Option 2: Full Repository Workflow (For Larger Changes)